SakibAlHasan10/JavaScript-Interview-Questions/README.md

 ### 7. what are client-side and server-side?  ${\color{none} \space \color{yellow}{V.IMP.}}$

 - Client-side means that the action takes place on the user’s (the client’s) computer.
 Server-side means that the action takes place on a web server.
+#### client side
+- A client is a device, application, or software component that requests, and Consumer services or resources from a server.

+#### Server side

+- A server is a device, computer, or software application that provides services resources, or functions to clients.

 <div align="center">
 <img src='./Images/client-and-server-side.png' alt='Hoisting' height=''>